Skip to Content

 • Finally, rinse aerators as needed and place back on their taps.

-If, after 20 minutes, water does not run clear, contact Utilities at 778-797-2246.
+If, after 10 to 20 minutes, water does not run clear, contact Utilities at 778-797-2246.

 Information icon Learn more about watermain flushing: